NeuroDataDesign/fngs-f16s17/NEW_website_cloud.md

 /home/<your-user>/Downloads/accessKeys.csv
 ```

-# Uploading data to S3
+# Uploading Data to S3

 Next, we will need to upload to S3 the data that we wish to use for processing.
 To accomplish this, we will use the S3 command line utilities.
 These can be installed with: